Giacomo Margotti: Editor of L'Armonia

 The paper was subject to seizure, fines, coerced closure, and other harassment.
 According to The Tablet, so frequently was the paper prosecuted at that time, that an old Piedmontese soldier was retained on its staff to sign as its responsible editor.
 It is said that in this capacity the brave fellow passed most of his time in prison.
-Dom Margotti was at this time threatened by the secret societies, and to avoid assassins he was forced to say Mass at an early hour in some quiet convent chapel and from there make his way furtively to the office of his paper.
+Margotti was at this time threatened by the secret societies, and to avoid assassins he was forced to say Mass at an early hour in some quiet convent chapel and from there make his way furtively to the office of his paper.
 In January 1856 Margotti was attacked on the streets of Turin by a club-wielding assailant who only desisted when he thought he had killed the priest.

 In 1859, Cavour suppressed "L'Armonia".
 This publication was replaced by Il Piemonte; but when the period of agitation passed, L'Armonia reappeared; its name was changed on 25 December 1863, at the wish of Pope Pius IX, and it was called L'Unità Cattolica ("Catholic Unity").
 Margotti continued to be the object of attacks and of plots, but nothing intimidated him; his journalistic proficiency was eulogized by the British Review in its August 1865 issue.

 In 1857 Margotti and twenty other priests were elected to the House.
 Prime Minister Cavour, not wishing any effective parliamentary opposition invalidated the election on the grounds of "abuse of spiritual weapons", by which he referred to their publicizing the excommunications.

 For a long time, the opinion of Margotti on questions of Catholic interest had the force of oracle for Italian Catholics.
 The circulation for Unità reached 60,000.
 If he was not the author of the axiom "nè eletti, nè elettori" — "be neither elector nor elected" — he, more effectually than anyone else, presented its truth to the Catholics, to convince them that, in the face of revolutionary triumphs, it was idle to hope for a successful reaction through parliament.
 In this he was in accordance with the views of Pius IX, who, in 1868, said to Margotti that Catholics should not go to the ballot-box: "Non si vada alle urne".

-When Rome fell into the hands of the Italian Government, the scene of controversy shifted there and the influence of Dom Margotti's journal declined.
+When Rome fell into the hands of the Italian Government, the scene of controversy shifted there and the influence of Margotti's journal declined.
 Margotti was foreign to all sense of personal aggrandizement.
 Pius IX once said, "Margotti never asked me for anything: he was right, for any dignity that I could have conferred upon him would have been inferior to his merits".
 Giacomo Margotti died in Turin on 6 May 1887, leaving nearly 100,000 lire for charitable purposes.

-Besides the articles in "L'Unità", Margotti wrote "Il processo di Nepomuceno Nuytz, prof. di Diritto Canonico nella Università di Torino" (1851); "Considerazioni sulla separazione dello Stato dalla Chiesa in Piemonte" (1855); "Le vittorie della Chiesa nei primi anni del Pontificato di Pio IX" (1857); "Memorie per la storia dei nostri tempi" (1863, 6 volumes); "Le consolazioni del S. P. Pio IX" (1863).
+Besides the articles in "L'Unità", Margotti wrote: